Kondux/genome-lab/README.md

 ## Explore Digital Genetics

 - **Encode DNA**: Utilize our Data-Driven Encryption to represent your asset as complex DNA strands.
-- **Decode DNA**: Unravel the strands to reveal the assets they represent.
+- **Decode DNA**: Unravel the strands to reveal the secrets they represent.
 - **kNFTs**: Discover the potential of dynamic Non-Fungible Tokens.

 ## Our Vision

 At Kondux, we are committed to shaping a future where technology enriches every interaction.
-Our vision with Genome Lab is to provide an ever-lasting way of decoding and encoding information with the Kondux DNA protocal that outlives our developers.
+Our vision with The Genome Lab is to provide an ever-lasting way of decoding and encoding information with the Kondux DNA protocol that outlives our developers.
+In addition to being a permanent addition to the Kondux space, this DNA encoder/decoder also stands as a P.o.C. for data-driven software based on our DNA key encoding protocol.
+The encoder, decoder, and surrounding site can support *virtually any* DNA protocol with a DNA key.

 ## Join the Community